zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 ![NewConfigAudit](/images/mfe/Capture_PolicyTemplates.JPG?classes=border,shadow)
+{{% notice info %}}
+In today's lab you are not able to make any changes to the MVISION Cloud configuration as you have read-only access.
+We have already imported several policies that are executed against the EKS Clusters.
+{{% /notice %}}

 ## Initiate a new Configuration Audit Scan in AWS

 Trigger a new configuration audit scan by going to Policy -> On-Demand Scan -> Security Configuration Audit for AWS.

 Click on "Run Scan Now".
+{{% notice info %}}
+In today's lab you are not able start a scan.
+A scan will be started by the instructor during the lab session.
+{{% /notice %}}

 ![TriggerConfigAuditScan](/images/mfe/Capture_TriggerConfigAuditScan.JPG?classes=border,shadow)